Protecting from client-side tampering and replay attacks

 • The result authenticity is ensured by symmetric encryption.

 • This implementation is faster than Webhooks and Server API (it requires one less HTTP request).
-It is currently available for the JavaScript agent (no mobile support yet) and only for customers on the Enterprise plan.
+It is currently available for the JavaScript agent (no mobile support yet).

 Here is the example from before, now using the Server API /events endpoint to safely retrieve the full identification result.
 For the other alternatives, see Webhooks or Sealed results.